mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 ### Schema Details Page

-The schema details page will be shown when a schema is open, and no tables are selected.
+The schema details page will be shown when a schema is open and notables are selected.
 It will contain the schema's name, the total number of tables and views, and additional sections that we can use to present the user with relevant information or links.
 Examples of content that could go into this section are:

 - Recently opened views or tables
 - Activity summary for recent events